-Before accepting a structured settlement it is extremely important to understand all aspect of your case.
+Before accepting a structured settlement it is extremely important to understand all aspects of your case.

 In a personal injury case, such as a car accident or some other scenario where you might get injured because of another party’s actions, you should generally be compensated for all the medical costs you gather as a result of the injury.